 I created this great fall tablescape and it was much easier than it looks!
-So I want to share with you my 5 Tips For Creating a Fall Tablescape.
-And hopefully this will help you create your own table setup that will make you want to linger a little longer as the cooler months descend upon us.
+So I want to share with you my 5 Tips For How to Create a Fall Tablescape.

 1. Shop Your Home

-The first step is to go around your home and look at it with a fresh eye.
-See what you already have on hand that could be used for your new fall tablescape.
+The first step to creating a fall table is to go around your home and look at it with a fresh eye.
+See what you already have on hand that could be used for your new fall table.
 Do you have some old candlesticks that you haven’t used in ages?
 Drag them out!

 Even something simple like utilizing a faux leaf garland that you normally drape around your front door can be turned into a fresh addition for your table.